Schlaefer/Saito/docs/customizing.md

 # Customizing #

+## Requirements ##

+To start Customizing Saito you need to meet the following requirements and setup:

+[Specify development requirements]

 ## Themes ##

 The default theme *Bota* is implemented as a [CakePHP 3 theme plugin](https://book.cakephp.org/3.0/en/views/themes.html) and lives in *plugins/Bota*.
 The UI is implemented as [Bootstrap 4](https://getbootstrap.com/docs/4.3/getting-started/introduction/) theme.